Jamie Malonzo

-Jamie James Malonzo Orme (born July 31, 1996) is a Filipino-American professional basketball player who last played for the Kyoto Hannaryz of the B.League.
+Jamie James Malonzo Orme (born July 31, 1996) is a Filipino-American professional basketball player for Earthfriends Tokyo Z of the Japanese B.League.
 He spent three seasons with the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA) before signing with the Hannaryz.

 Professional career

 NorthPort Batang Pier (2021–2022)

 Malonzo was selected second overall by the NorthPort Batang Pier during the PBA season 46 draft.

 Barangay Ginebra San Miguel (2022–2025)

 On September 20, 2022, Malonzo was traded to the Barangay Ginebra San Miguel for Prince Caperal, Arvin Tolentino, and a 2022 first-round pick.

 On March 10, 2024, Malonzo tore his calf muscle during the 2024 PBA Philippine Cup quarterfinals at the Rizal Memorial Coliseum.
 He successfully underwent calf-achilles surgery but the recuperation period is from six to eight weeks.

 Kyoto Hannaryz (2025)

 In July 2025, Malonzo signed with the Kyoto Hannaryz of the Japanese B.League.
 On October 17, his contract with the team was terminated.